How to Spot a Redial Like a Pro

-- Stay away from sellers who do not mention the fact that it’s a redial, when it quite clearly is one.
+- Stay away from sellers who do not mention the fact that it’s a redial, when it clearly is one.

 Redials are extremely common among watches from countries with a hot, humid climate.

 Generally, you’re almost always better off avoiding anything coming from South America or India.
 The latter has its own, unique style of redials and that’s the “Bombay Special”, as I call it.
-They’re of terrible quality, and are often easily identifiable by the shoddy print, sharp colors that the manufacturer would have never used, and copying particular, recognizable styles, notably that of the Omega Ranchero.
+They’re of terrible quality and are often easily identifiable by the shoddy print, sharp colors that the manufacturer would have never used, and copying particular, recognizable styles, notably that of the Omega Ranchero.

 Black dials were generally unpopular until the 1970s, at least in watches other than divers or tool chronographs.
-But even in the latter, except the Omega Speedmaster, the Rolex Daytona and the Heuer Autavia, bright dials were far more popular.
+But even in the latter, except the Omega Speedmaster, the Rolex Daytona, and the Heuer Autavia, bright dials were far more popular.

-That said, if you ever need to have anything to do with redials, that should be in situations like an heirloom piece with a badly damaged dial with no NOS replacement available.
+If you ever need to have anything to do with redials, that should be in situations like an heirloom piece with a badly damaged dial with no NOS replacement available.